-The best way to tell if dough is ready to bake is to use the same recipe, proofing tin/basket, mixer timings etc. every time whilst controlling the dough temperature so that it is also the same.
+The best way to tell if dough is ready to bake is to use the same recipe, proofing tin/basket, mixer timings etc. every time.
+Whilst controlling the dough temperature so that it is also the same.
 This also creates consistency in the quality of the bread, which is vital when producing loaves to sell.

-Over proofed bread
+Dealing with over proofed bread

 Lactic acid levels increase over time which also causes the gluten to weaken.

-How to tell when bread is over proofed
+How to tell when bread is over proofed?

 Sometimes you can see that the crust area is thinner and bubbles of air coming through.
 This is dough that is seriously over proofed and should go into the oven straight away.
-AND THEN HOPE!
+AND HOPE!